 One cup of dye per 3-4 eggs.
 For stabilizing dye, you have two options: either add baking soda or vinegar to the plant liquid.
 Using a sieve, strain and remove all food/plant matter from the liquid.
 Vinegar lightens the color.
 Baking soda darkens the color.

-Step Four: Dye Eggs
+Fourth: Dye Eggs

 Pour the dyes into clean jars and place your eggs inside each desired dye.
 We used large Mason jars and fit several eggs into each jar.
 The eggs should soak anywhere from thirty minutes to one hour for lighter colors.
 The longer the eggs sit, the deeper the color.
 For vibrant colors, place the jars into your refrigerator, and allow them to sit overnight.
 When enough time has passed, remove the eggs from the jars, discard the liquid, and allow the eggs to dry on a wire cookie rack or in their carton.